 Evaluate how the licensee’s programs and procedures have incorporated information from the final site configuration.
 Where available, select at least three aspects of the site construction that have been incorporated into the site conceptual model.

 The licensee’s programs and procedures ensure that prior to fuel load, the site conceptual model has been updated to reflect the current site configuration.
 For multi-unit new construction sites, construction activities on the subsequent units may impact characteristics of the conceptual site model developed for the lead unit.
 The licensee’s programs and procedures ensure that the site conceptual model reflects the final “as built” site configuration following the completion of all construction activities.
-The licensee programs and procedures require the performance of a review that ensures that the characterization of site geology and hydrology provides an understanding of predominant ground water flow characteristics based upon the final site configuration.
+The licensee’s programs and procedures require the performance of a review that ensures that the characterization of site geology and hydrology provides an understanding of predominant ground water flow characteristics based upon the final site configuration.
 The licensee’s review of the site conceptual model ensures that, given the final site configuration, the licensee’s program provides for the early detection of inadvertent radiological releases to groundwater.
 The licensee’s protocols for responding to detected leaks and spills reflect the final “as built” site configuration.

+Inspection Requirement:

 02.07 Determine the status of the programs provided for facilitating decommissioning for 10 CFR 20.1406(a).

 Evaluate how the licensee’s programs and procedures prevent migration of licensed material offsite and how impacts to decommissioning are minimized.
 Examine the licensee’s procedures describing the monitoring, control, and remediation of potential site contamination.